My Life, Our Times: Reception

 My Life, Our Times received mixed reviews from critics.

 Writing in The Guardian, political journalist and specialist on New Labour, Andrew Rawnsley, noted the memoir's most riveting moments concerned the 2008 financial crisis; "the most valuable chapters here are those that describe how they averted a total implosion of the banking system".
 The paper praised Brown, saying he was "Miles ahead of anyone you can name currently in office at Westminster.
 Brown thinks, and thinks profoundly.
 And by and large, over the last 30 years, what he has thought has turned out to be correct."
 He went on to say the memoir was "thrilling" and "unexpectedly moving".

 The Financial Times summarised the book by saying "the former Labour Prime Minister resisted the usual pressures to produce an instant memoir.
 To the frustration of the casual reader (and perhaps the publisher) he resists the temptation to engage in much gossip either.
 What Brown does provide is some score-settling, more self-criticism than one might expect, and a sense of deep frustration that his long wait to become prime minister ended with him struggling to cope with the job and seeing his economic legacy come crashing down."
-Labour MP Peter Mandelson reviewed the memoir in the Evening Standard, also praising Brown's book.
+Peter Mandelson reviewed the memoir in the Evening Standard, also praising Brown's book.